 When you are satisfied with all the screens and have linked them all together, you can upload your designs through our plugin to our platform.
 It will ask you to enter you username and password.
 This will be the same credentials you use to log onto our portal.
 You must detach any symbols that include images or you will encounter an error when uploading the file.

-Once the upload has completed, log onto our mobile application using your username and password from earlier and you will see the file under your projects.
+Once the upload has completed, log onto the AppChef app from the Apple iOS App Store using your username and password from earlier and you will see the file under "My Projects".
 The name will reflect the name of the file you uploaded.
 Select the project you wish to view and open it by tapping on the launch icon on the right of the app name.

 Congratulations, you now have a live front-end prototype on both iOS and Android!